Catenscia/MxOps/docs/source/user_documentation/steps.md

 # Steps

-Several type of `Steps` exists, to allow users to easily construct complexe `Scenes`.
+Several type of `Steps` exists, to allow users to easily construct complex `Scenes`.
 If you feel something is missing, please make a suggestion in the github!

 ## Contract Deploy Step

 This `Step` is used to deploy a contract.
-The address of the new contract will be saved in the `Scenario` (specified at execution time) under the provided id to allow futur interactions.
+The address of the new contract will be saved in the `Scenario` (specified at execution time) under the provided id to allow future interactions.

 ```yaml
 type: ContractDeploy